Clara inside her sling. It's a comfy and peaceful world in there. |

 I noticed at Clara's last appointment that the doctor seemed to have an interest in her eyes, but she wouldn't let him have a very good look just yet.
 So, this time I wasn't surprised when he spent a good deal of time looking into them with his instrument.
 He said he sees a red tint when the irises react to light (I could have phrased that totally incorrectly, but that's what I walked away with) which could be attributed to her darker complexion, as I presume it is not uncommon among darker folk.
 But, he is referring her to an ophthalmologist to rule out cataracts.
 Again, not devastating, but it's something I definitely need to read up on and prepare myself.

-Her foot is in a warming pad.
-That's where the tech will squeeze for blood.
+Clara on a table in the lab at the Children's Hospital.
+Unsuspecting. :( Her foot is in a warming pad.
+That's where the tech will squeeze for blood. |

 After the appointment we went downstairs to get a chest x-ray to take with us to our appointment with the pediatric cardiologist on the 14th.
 Then we went across the street to the children's hospital to get her blood drawn.
 He wanted to check her platelet count again and also check her bilirubin levels.
 To me she still looks a little yellow.